 - Eliminate unsafe conditions.
 Efforts shall be initiated and implemented throughout the project to identify conditions that can contribute to an accident, and to remove exposure to these conditions.
 Each Subcontractor Safety Officer shall audit the work area prior to each shift to identify and correct any unsafe conditions. - Reduce unsafe acts.
 Personnel shall make a conscious effort to work safely.
 A high degree of safety awareness shall be maintained so that safety factors are an integral part of each task.
-Daily safety briefings shall be designed to heighten general safety awareness and will be tailored to the individual audiences and tasks each day.

-- Inspect frequently.
-Regular safety inspections of the work site, material, equipment, and operations by qualified persons (i.e., NYCSSM) shall be performed to ensure early detection of unsafe conditions.
+Daily safety briefings shall be designed to heighten general safety awareness and will be tailored to the individual audiences and tasks each day. - Inspect frequently.
+Regular safety inspections of the work site, material, equipment, and operations by qualified persons (i.e., Contractor NYCSSM) shall be performed to ensure early detection of unsafe conditions.
 Safety and health deficiencies shall be corrected as soon as possible, or site activities shall be suspended.
 All inspections shall be documented and the records retained by the Subcontractor for, at a minimum, the duration of the project.
-Copies of the inspection reports shall be provided to the NYCSSM or Contractor Project Manager upon request, - Educate personnel concerning the requirements of the HASP.
-The HASP and all site health and safety education shall be provided by each Subcontractor and the NYCSSM.
+Copies of the inspection reports shall be provided to the Contractor NYCSSM or Contractor Project Manager upon request, - Educate personnel concerning the requirements of the HASP.
+The HASP and all site health and safety education shall be provided by each Subcontractor, the Contractor NYCSSM and HASP AM.

-All minor accidents (i.e., small fires, injuries, and near misses) shall be investigated by the Subcontractor Site Manager or Safety Officer and communicated to the NYCSSM immediately when reported to the Subcontractor.
+All minor accidents (i.e., small fires, injuries, and near misses) shall be investigated by the Subcontractor Site Manager or Safety Officer and communicated to the Contractor NYCSSM immediately when reported to the Subcontractor.
 The Contractor should also be contacted as soon as possible.
 An accident investigation shall include reviewing the accident/incident report, questioning the injured employee(s) as well as other personnel witnessing the occurrence, identifying all contributing acts and conditions, determining underlying reasons for their existence or occurrence, and implementing corrective actions.
-A report documenting the investigation shall be written and forwarded by the Subcontractor to the NYCSSM and the Contractor Project Manager.
+A report documenting the investigation shall be written and forwarded by the Subcontractor to the Contractor NYCSSM and the Contractor Project Manager.
 Recommendations for accident prevention shall also be made in the report and communicated to all site personnel during periodic safety briefings and training sessions.

-2.12 MEDICAL SURVEILLANCE PLAN
+2.13 MEDICAL SURVEILLANCE PLAN

-Any persons involved in Phase I, activities shall be enrolled in an asbestos medical monitoring program prior to working on-site.
-This requirement ensures that personnel are protected from ACBM that has been identified.
-In the event that air sampling confirms the presence of air-borne asbestos and workers are exposed to asbestos levels above the OSHA PEL, then guidance concerning the requirements for annual medical examinations shall be provided by the NYCSSM.
+All persons involved in Phase I, activities shall be enrolled in an HAZWOPER and/or asbestos medical monitoring program, as appropriate, prior to working on-site.
+This requirement ensures that personnel are protected from asbestos and other COPCs that have been identified.
+In the event that air sampling confirms the presence of air-borne asbestos and workers are exposed to asbestos levels above the OSHA PEL, then guidance concerning the requirements for annual medical examinations shall be provided by the Contractor NYCSSM.